How to Make a Pedigree Chart - Step-by-Step Guide

 Arrows at the lower left corner of a symbol mark the proband (the person the pedigree chart is initiated from).

-How to Create a Pedigree Chart
+How to Make a Pedigree Chart for Genetic Analysis

 Step 1.
-Gather Information
+Gather Family and Trait Information

 Step 3.
-Plot Individuals and Relationships
+Arrange Individuals and Biological Relationships

 Step 5.
-Review and Refine
+Review Inheritance Patterns for Accuracy

 How to Explain a Pedigree Chart